thoughtsunificator/instagram-dm-unsender/documentation/developer-manual.md

 ### Code style

-- code shall be written in English
+- code shall be written in english
 - UTF-8 for the file encoding
 - LF for the end of line sequence
 - indentation is 2 tabs (except when its not and `.editorconfig` will make sure to police your IDE about that)